ParFourGolf/ParFourCodeExercise/README.md

 # Coding Exercise: Simple Note-Taking App

 Your task is to create a simple note-taking app using React Native.
+This is intended to take less than 15 minutes and serve as a basis for conversation.
+There is no need to spend extra time on complexity.

-You can clone this repo or create your own using
+You can clone this repo or create your own using:

 ```
 npx create-expo-app -t expo-template-blank-typescript